pzmarzly/x11-input-supercharger/README.md

 The code is ugly, and the program sometimes crashes on shutdown (but doesn't seem to leave the system in broken state).

 KSysGuard shows the program uses 0-2% of CPU time on Intel i5 6300HQ.

+## Acknowledgements

+Thanks to [Bruce Byfield](https://brucebyfield.com/) for his Wacom-related articles for Linux Magazine.

+Thanks to [Linux Wacom Project developers](https://linuxwacom.github.io/about/) for making it possible to use Wacom as input device on Linux.

+Thanks to all X11 developers for awesome tools they created.